 Kenya, Ethiopia join expanding list of African states with coronavirus

-Kenya, Ethiopia, Sudan and Guinea all confirmed their first cases of the new coronavirus on Friday, giving the disease a foothold in 18 countries on the African continent.
-Africa had until now largely been spared the rapid spread of COVID-19, which has infected at least 127,000 people and killed 4,700 worldwide.
+Kenya, Ethiopia, Sudan, Guinea and Mauritania all confirmed their first cases of the new coronavirus on Friday, giving the disease a foothold in 19 countries on the African continent.
+Africa had until now largely been spared the rapid spread of COVID-19, which has infected at least 135,000 people and killed around 5,000 worldwide.

 Most of Africa's reported cases were foreigners or people who had travelled abroad.
 Rapid testing and quarantines have been put in place to limit transmission.
 But concerns are growing about the continent's ability to handle the disease.